JessieArr/DancersGame/README.md

 - Wait a long time
 - `jekyll -v` to ensure Jekyll is installed.
 - `bundle install` to download gems from `Gemfile`
-- `jekyll b` to run a local build outputting compiled files to `./docs`
+- `bundle exec jekyll build` to run a local build outputting compiled files to `./docs`